Research projects

 The developed models will be capable of intelligently adapting their approach and selecting the best solution method based on the input data, computational and operational constraints, desired outputs, and physical configuration.
 These models will incorporate advances in Finite Element Methods, via GPU parallel computing capability that has been largely untapped for underwater acoustics, along with hybrid semi-analytic coupling methods.
 Stochastic analysis of physical scattering models, incorporating real-world data, will provide a major step forward in the capability available to investigate dynamic ocean mechanisms.
 Analysis of simulated and measured oceanographic and acoustic data, including the use of artificial intelligence and machine learning techniques, will be supported by a parallel PhD project in the Department of Mathematical Sciences on Advances in mathematical modelling to study complex sound propagation in an inhomogeneous moving ocean.
 This will help to identify the properties and behaviour of different mechanisms.
 New ways of representing the specified mechanisms will be developed, and environment-specific modelling tools and innovative mathematical representations will be implemented.

-Students will be based at the University of Liverpool and will be part of the Distributed Algorithms CDT and Signal Processing research community - a large, social and creative research group that works together solving tough research problems.
-The successful applicant will be co-supervised by Dr Daniel Colquitt and work alongside our external partner Dstl.
-The industry supervisor will be Dr Duncan Williams: Chief Scientist Acoustics, Dstl.
+The project, undertaken in collaboration with the Dstl, is hosted at the University of Liverpool and is part of the Distributed Algorithms CDT and Signal Processing research community - a large, social and creative research group that works together solving tough research problems.
+The project started on October 1st 2023 and runs for four years.

 MUSICA: Modelling UltraSonic Inspection of Challenging defects for Automated analysis